sparkleformation/sfn/README.md

 So, we can expand this resource:

 ```
-$ knife cloudformation inspect STACK -a "resources.all.at(2).expand"
+$ sfn inspect STACK -a "resources.all.at(2).expand"
 ```

 This will expand the resource instance and return the actual